psyraxaus/Prosim2GSX/memory-bank/activeContext.md

      - Will add methods for running various GSX services (boarding, refueling, etc.)
      - Will add event-based communication for service status changes

-   - Planned: Phase 3.5: GSXDoorManager implementation
+   - Completed Phase 3.5: GSXDoorManager implementation
-     - Will create IGSXDoorManager interface and implementation
+     - Created IGSXDoorManager interface and implementation
-     - Will extract door management logic from GsxController
+     - Extracted door management logic from GsxController
-     - Will add methods for controlling aircraft doors
+     - Added methods for controlling aircraft doors
-     - Will add event-based communication for door state changes
+     - Added event-based communication for door state changes
+     - Updated GsxController to use the new service
+     - Modified ServiceController to initialize the service
+     - Implementation details available in to-do/modularization-implementation-phase3.5.md

    - Completed Phase 3.6: GSXLoadsheetManager implementation
      - Created IGSXLoadsheetManager interface and implementation